The-Pyoneers/cs107-FinalProject/docs/milestone2_progress.md

 * Lily: Test suite (½),  admin files
 * Jim: Driver and doc strings (⅔)

-All work on documentation and proposal for advanced features.
+We will all work on documentation and proposal for advanced features.

 ## What has each group member done since the submission of Milestone1.

-* Matt: Wrote Dual.py module and part of admath.py module; set up Sphinx
+* Matt: wrote Dual.py module and part of admath.py module; set up Sphinx
 * Zeyuan: contributed to updating the milestone 2a document; wrote a root-finding demo using our autograd package.
-* Lily: worked on milestone 1 documentation(introduction, background, use cases) and milestone 2a; worked on test cases for Dual module; migrate google doc into markdown files
+* Lily: worked on milestone 1 documentation(introduction, background, use cases) and milestone 2a; worked on test cases for Dual module; migrated google doc into markdown files
 * Jim: worked on milestone 1 documentation(introduction, background, formulae, evaluation graph & trace)